ds-wizard/ds-form-engine/README.md

 - [A trivial example](https://github.com/DataStewardshipPortal/ds-form-example)
 - [A complex questionnaire](https://github.com/DataStewardshipPortal/ds-elixir-cz) built with Form Engine, including the server side and persistency.

+## Usage

+Must be included in other [Haste](http://haste-lang.org/) project, like in the [example](https://github.com/DataStewardshipPortal/ds-form-example)

+## License

+This project is licensed under the Apache License v2.0 - see the [LICENSE](LICENSE) file for more details.

 ## TODO

 ### Functionality